Namamono1129/roadsign-color-enhancer/README.md

 # Principle(WIP)
 Basically, every part of the whole algorithm depends on histogram manipulation.

-First, it expands intensity histogram into max range [0.0, 1.0] in all of RGB channels.
+First, it expands intensity histogram from certain range into max range [0.0, 1.0] in all of RGB channels.
-(a.k.a.
-White Balance Collection, Same algorithm as GIMP: https://docs.gimp.org/en/gimp-layer-white-balance.html)
+The original range is calculated as below:

+> [pixel value of the pixel at (i_m * i_m / 1200.0) percentile, pixel value of the pixel at (i_m * i_m / 1200.0) percentile]

+i_m denotes mean intensity value of all pixels in all (RGB) channels.

 It is followed by steep histogram expansion in HSV colorspace.
 Given percentile parameter p, in S (Saturation) channel, the range

-[pixel value of the pixel at p percentile, pixel value of the pixel at (100 - p) percentile]
+>[pixel value of the pixel at p percentile, pixel value of the pixel at (100 - p) percentile]

 will be expanded into [1.0, 1.0].